zubanls/zuban-docs/features.md

 - Unused `# type: ignore` comments are not yet reported.
 - General plugin support is not planned; however, targeted plugins for popular libraries, such as Django, will be provided.
-- The match statement may result in names being assigned the type Any.
 - Function bodies using bounded TypeVar definitions (e.g., `TypeVar("T", str, bytes)`) are not currently type-checked.
 This limitation is unlikely to affect most users.
-- Literal strings ([PEP 675](https://peps.python.org/pep-0675/)), note that this is also not implemented in Mypy
-- Marking deprecations using the type system ([PEP 702](https://peps.python.org/pep-0702/))